How to Reduce Premises Liability with Case Management Software

-A comprehensive case management solution such as i-Sight incorporates OSHA form templates, ensuring you record all the necessary information for a health and safety investigation.
+A comprehensive case management solution such as i-Sight (now Case IQ) incorporates OSHA form templates, ensuring you record all the necessary information for a health and safety investigation.
 There's no more guesswork when it comes to logging evidence.

 A mobile-friendly solution allows you to update cases in the office, in the warehouse or even at remote work sites.
 This way, you don't have to worry about remembering details or taking notes when investigating an incident.

 A strong prevention program can reduce liability.
 Case management software can actually help you prevent workplace and school violence by tracking complaints against employees, changes in behavior (like days missed from work or lateness) and previous incidents of violence.